funcode/query-string/readme.md

 Type: `object`\
 Default: `{}`

 Specifies a schema for parsing query values with explicit type declarations.
 When defined, the types provided here take precedence over general parsing options such as `parseNumbers`, `parseBooleans`, and `arrayFormat`.

 Use this option to explicitly define the type of a specific parameter—particularly useful in cases where the type might otherwise be ambiguous (e.g., phone numbers or IDs).

 You can also provide a custom function to transform the value.
 The function will receive the raw string and should return the desired parsed result.
+When used with array formats (like `comma`, `separator`, `bracket`, etc.), the function is applied to each array element individually.

 Supported Types: